uma-oo/graphql/README.md

 - Secure login using JWT (supports both username/password and email/password).
 - Personal profile page three custom data sections (level, audit ratio and the number of projects done).
-- Two SVG-based graphs (animated or interactive) showing statistics such as:
+- Two SVG-based graphs (animated / interactive) showing statistics such as:
   - Pie Chart of skills progression customized for each skill with button click.
   - Bar Chart of Projects (hovering on the bar rectangle displays the team and the XP earned for that project).
 - Fully custom UI.